Skip to main content

 10/100/1000BASE-T

-Common data-rate transmission speeds expressed as megabit per second (Mbps or Mb/s) used in Ethernet-based networks.
+Common data-rate transmission speeds expressed as megabits per second (Mbps or Mb/s) used in Ethernet-based networks.
 100 Mbps has been the most common for a number of years, although 1000 Mbps is becoming much more common, and is also frequently expressed as 1 Gbps (Gigabit per second).
-1 Mbps is equal to ~125 kilobytes per second (KB/s) bandwidth, so theoretically approximately 125 megabytes per second (MB/s) is possible on a 1000 Mbps connection, although actual observed bandwith on any connection may be slightly less due to processing overhead and other capabilities of the networking hardware.
+1 Mbps is equal to ~125 kilobytes per second (KB/s) bandwidth, so while approximately 125 megabytes per second (MB/s) is theoretically possible on a 1000 Mbps connection, observed bandwidth on any connection may be slightly less due to processing overhead and other capabilities of the networking hardware.

 2.5/5/10GBASE-T